 “Hit the ball like you’ve already made the shot,” he whispered to himself.

-But before Golfer Smurf took his first practice swing, he felt a tingling sensation crawling up his hairless back.
+But before Golfer Smurf took his first practice swing, he felt a tingling sensation crawling up his hairless blue back.
 He turned around and dropped his 4 iron for coming up the fairway was a frothing canine wearing designer sunglasses.

 He sped off but the dog gained ground.
 He pushed the gas pedal further and started to separate.